JulAleks/SFT221/README.md

 # Software Testing Course Workshops

-Welcome to the Software Testing Course Workshops repository for the Computer Programming and Analysis program at Seneca College, taught by Professor Robin Huang.
+Welcome to my Software Testing Course Workshops repository for the Computer Programming and Analysis program at Seneca College, taught by Professor Robin Huang.

 ## About this Repository